 Thanks, Anneloes, for providing this report!

 Wendy evidently appeared in but one episode, first broadcast on 7 Jul 65, entitled Last of the Big Spenders.
-(Interestingly, it was considered lost for many decades and only now, 36 years later, has come to light again.)
+(Interestingly, it was considered lost for many decades (archived copy) and only now, 36 years later, has come to light again.)
 She plays "Lynn", a sales assistant for a cleaning supply company.
 With her friend Angela (Wanda Ventham), she goes out with the lads for an expensive night on the town.

 The plot involves the lads' eyes falling on two comely sales girls who are up from London making a pitch for various cleaning supplies.
 Smitten with them, the lads purchase great quantities of goods, but fail at first to get a date with the girls.
 They make another attempt, first trying to borrow some money from Audrey -- with predictable result -- and do succeed in setting up an evening out with Angela and Lynn.